 Energy Transfer Partners: In early 2014, Energy Transfer Partners (ETP) held an open season to solicit interest in a new 30" pipeline from North Dakota to Patoka, IL.
 In June 2014, ETP announced that they had secured sufficient shipper support to move forward with the project.
-The "Dakota Access" pipeline collects oil north and south of Lake Sakakawea and has the ability to transport up to 520,000 BOPD.
 The project began construction in May 2016 and was placed into commercial service on June 1, 2017.
+When the "Dakota Access" pipeline began collecting oil north and south of Lake Sakakawea it had the ability to transport up to 520,000 BOPD.

 In 2018, two successful open seasons were held for additional service on the Dakota Access pipeline.
-With additional shipper commitments, the pipeline was expanded to carry up to 570,000 BOPD.
+With additional shipper commitments, the pipeline was expanded to carry up to 600,000 BOPD.

 In 2019, ETP began the regulatory process to expand the Dakota Access system up to 1.1 million BOPD through the use of additional pump stations and horsepower at existing pump facilities.
-If all regulatory approvals are received, the expanded capacity could be in service by the end of 2021.
+In August 2021, ETP announced the most recent completion of the Dakota Access Pipeline system expansion to a new system capacity of 750,000 BOPD.
+No timelines have been announced as to when the full system expansion up 1.1 million BOPD would be complete.